Celebrating the 200th anniversary of the publication of Mary Shelley's novel.

 Digital Kit Download

-The digital kit will be available as a free download COMING IN NOVEMBER 2017.
+The digital kit is available as a free download:

 Online Alternate Reality Game